 It has become a tradition to hold the festival in a French-speaking region of Switzerland once every 15 years.
 After La-Chaux-de-Fonds (Neuchâtel) in 1972, Sion (Valais) in 1986 and Nyon (Vaud) in 2001, canton Fribourg was chosen to host the 2016 competition, in Estavayer-le-Lac (Estavayer2016).

-In fact, the event will be held in the grounds of the military air base in Payerne, around 7km from Estavayer, in canton Vaud.
+In fact, the event is on the grounds of the military air base in Payerne, in canton Vaud.
 The city of Fribourg will hold an opening ceremony on Friday in place of the traditional folklore parade.

-It’s no exaggeration to speak of the country’s ‘largest sporting event’.
+It’s no exaggeration to speak of the country’s largest sporting event.
 The previous festival in Burgdorfdrew a record 300,000 spectators, and more than 250,000 are expected in Broye.
-A few statistics demonstrate the scale of the event: a budget of CHF 25 million (USD 26 million), 4,000 volunteers, festival grounds covering 90 hectares, and a campground with room for 20,000.
+A few statistics demonstrate the scale of the event: a budget of CHF 25 million, 4,000 volunteers, festival grounds covering 90 hectares, and a campground with room for 20,000.